mbswe/carbon/README.md

 To start tracking time on a new project, use the `start` command followed by the title of your project.

-`carbon start --title "Your Project Title"`
+`carbon start "Your Project Title"`

 ### Pause